cd127/cs448b-assignment4/README.md

     24a.
 Notice the automatically-adapted date granularity
     24b.
 Notice the adaptive zooming depending on the data spread 24c.
 To change zooming modes and take a more conservative zoom-out-only approach, click the right-most toggle button on the left pane
+ 25. Click on the time bar to travel through time

 That's it!
 You should now know enough to explore the tool further.